Introduction: Beware of strangers bearing gifts. Hell is paved with good intentions.

 She was drawn nearer to the noises that were coming from room 11.
 She was hunting for food, water anything she could find to keep surviving.
 She was one of the lucky ones but did not feel lucky today.
-Looking for untainted food was a full-time job and she was hungry.
+Looking for untainted food was a full-time job and she was always hungry.

 She was a pretty little girl although you would never guess as her hair was matted, she was filthy and she lived like an animal.
 Her heart was pounding in her chest and she counted the beats to calm herself as she pushed the door open.